We work together with industry and the professional & public sector through many different activities.

 How we can work with you

 KTP: We can help businesses & organisations in developing innovative solutions.
 One way we do this is through Knowledge Transfer Partnerships (KTP).
 KTP is Europe’s leading programme helping business to improve their competitiveness and productivity through the better use of knowledge, technology and skills that reside within the UK knowledge base.
+Find out more about our current KTP projects.

 Interface: Another way we can work with you is through Interface.
 Interface is a knowledge connection hub for businesses from a wide variety of national and international industries who are looking to access academic support.
 Services provided by Interface include: